SynPuCo/SynapseCounter/README.md

 To optimize the parameters of puncta quantification for a particular case, we recommend the following:

-1. Run a few test images (3 per condition) with Synapse Counter plug-in using the “batch mode” option, while having the “Save intermediate files” activated;
+1. Run a few test images (3 per condition) with Synapse Counter plug-in using the “batch mode” option, while having the “Save intermediate files” activated.
-2. Open the intermediate files – they contain binary images with presynaptic and postsynaptic channels;
+2. Open the intermediate files – they contain binary images with presynaptic and postsynaptic channels.
 3. Select the smallest puncta in the presynaptic channel binary image, which corresponds to the real synaptic puncta of the source image, with the “magic wand” tool, run “measure”.
-Important: remove the scale before measuring (Analyse->Set Scale->tick “Remove scale”+”Global”).
+Important: remove the scale before measuring (Analyze → Set Scale → tick “Remove scale” + ”Global”).
 Repeat the procedure for all test images.
 The mean value of the obtained “area” results will give a good estimate for the “Min presynaptic particle size” value.
 4. Select the biggest puncta in the presynaptic channel binary image, which corresponds to the real synaptic puncta of the source image, with the “magic wand” tool, run “measure”.
 Repeat the procedure for all test images.
-The mean value of the obtained “area” results will give a good estimate for the “Max presynaptic particle size” value
+The mean value of the obtained “area” results will give a good estimate for the “Max presynaptic particle size” value.
-5. Repeat steps 3. and 4. for the postsynaptic channel
+5. Repeat steps 3. and 4. for the postsynaptic channel.

-The minimum size of colocalized puncta is automatically defined as 1/3 of the minimum “Min particle size” value, maximum size is defined as the maximum “Max particle size” value.
-This estimate bases on the idea that presynaptic and postsynaptic puncta should be overlapped by 33-100% to be considered as colocalized.
+Minimum size of colocalized puncta is automatically defined as 1/3 of the minimum “Min particle size” value, maximum size is defined as the maximum “Max particle size” value.
+This estimate is based on the idea that presynaptic and postsynaptic puncta should be overlapped by 33-100% to be considered as colocalized.
 Thus, this parameter should be in principle of no need to adjust.